 If the deceased is likely to be attached to its quality, one of reasonable expected quality should be used.
-An Āmítuófó image can be placed near the head of the casket at the funeral as a reminder to Niànfó.
+An Āmítuófó picture or statue can be placed near the head of the casket at the funeral as a reminder to Niànfó.

 Save Expenses: There is no need for lavish expenses on big obituary advertisements and banners (unless they share the Dharma) or wreaths.
 Jewellery need not be worn by the deceased and should be considered for donations.
 Money is better contributed for Dharma propagation (e.g. printing and distributing of Dharma books, such as this one), proper animal liberation and signing up for Dharma ceremonies (法会) to create and share merits with the deceased.

 Guard Body: Guard the body during the funeral to ensure there are no disturbances, as the consciousness might still be attached to the body’s welfare.

 Ongoing Chanting: Following the support-chanting sessions before and after death, there should be as much regular chanting as possible within 49 days after passing, as rebirth usually occurs within this duration.
 The section on ‘Guidance To The Deceased’ (see page 88) can be read near the body at the funeral before each Niànfó session.

 持续助念：因为轮回转世通常在往生后的49天内, 随着往生前后的助念，在这段期间也尽可能继续定时助念。应该在丧礼每次念佛前，在遗体附近念出第88页：《往生者的开示》。